pytest-dev/pluggy/docs/index.rst

 ------------------
-If any *hookimpl* errors with an exception no further callbacks are invoked and the exception is packaged up and delivered to any :ref:`hookwrappers` before being re-raised at the hook invocation
+If any *hookimpl* errors with an exception no further callbacks are invoked and the exception is packaged up and delivered to any :ref:`wrappers <hookwrappers>` before being re-raised at the hook invocation point:
-point:

 .. code-block:: python